GreenRiverCollege-IT372/hw-sinatra-saas-hangperson/README.md

 You'll then use the Sinatra framework to make the Hangman game available as SaaS.
 Adapting the game logic for SaaS will introduce you to thinking about RESTful routes and service-oriented architecture.
 As you develop the "SaaS-ified" Hangman game, you'll use Cucumber to describe how gameplay will work from the player's point of view and as "full stack" integration tests that will drive SaaS development.
 In the full Agile/XP cycle, you'd develop Cucumber scenarios yourself based on consultation with the customer, and create the necessary *step definitions* (Cucumber code that turns plain-English scenarios into runnable tests).
 In this assignment we provide both the scenarios and step definitions for you.

-You'll deploy your game to the cloud using Heroku, giving you experience in automating SaaS deployment.
+You'll deploy your game to the cloud using Heroku and/or Google App Engine, giving you experience in automating SaaS deployment.

 **Why Sinatra?**